PacktPublishing/Building-Natural-Language-Pipelines/README.md

 <strong>Chapter 2: Single agents and multi agents with LangChain and LangGraph</strong>

+This chapter contains optional LangGraph demonstrations that introduce state-based agents at a conceptual level.
+These examples are previews intended to build intuition.
+The full, practical use of LangGraph for multi-agent orchestration appears later in Chapter 8 and the epilogue, once the Haystack tool layer has been fully developed.

 | | |
 |-|-|
 | Agent with one tool | Agent calling supervisor |